heyhenry/Kandayo/proj/current_tasklist.md

 10. Update the UI for the 'Update Character' button
 11. Update the UI for the 'Bossing Checklist' button
 12. Update the UI for the 'Edit Hot Links' button
-13. Find a better way to create a natural separator between the sections in terms of UI
+13. Find a better way to create a natural separator between the sections in terms of UI ?
-14. Add widget info upon hover
+14. Add widget info upon hover on main window x